aptoma/grimm-pusher/README.md

         service: "my-service"
     }
 });

+// Process any unsent events, should be called just before script terminates, to ensure there are no pending events grimmService.process();
 ```

-### Process deciders
+### Batching

-Process deciders let you control how items are sent to Grimm.
-Process deciders are queried in every add, and if the decider returns true, all pending events are processed.
-You can always process events manually, by calling `grimmService.process()`.

 For better performance, it's recommended to batch events.
+The default is to send each event immediately, but you are strongly encouraged to enable batching.

-You can safely send a several hundred events in a batch.
-If event volume is moderate, sending every second or so is a good baseline.
+You can safely send several hundred events in a batch.
+If event volume is moderate, sending every second is a good baseline.

-A decider is a function like `(items, previousTimestamp) => true|fase;`.
-You are free to create your own decider, but we've also supplied a few standard deciders, available on `grimm.processDeciders`:

-- `never()`: Will never process on add, call `.process()` explicitly to send events
-- `always()`: Will process events on every call to `.add()`
-- `minItems(count)`: Will process events once there are at least `count` number of queued events
-- `debounce(delayMs)`: Will process events once there are at least `delayMs` since the last call to process
-- `some([decider1, decider2])`: Will process events if any of the provided deciders return true, eg. once there are 10 events or a second has passed since the last send
-- `every([decider1, decider2])`: Will process events if all of the provided deciders return true